mariboudev/preactStore/README.md

 Example commerce store UI leveraging preact-cli and graphql-faker.

-**Prerequisites: git and Virtualbox and Vagrant installed on host**
+##Prerequisites

+You will need the following installed on your host machine:
+* git
+* Virtualbox
+* Vagrant

 ## Getting Started